joshghent/blog/content/blog/shutdown-routine/index.md

 5. Clear my todo list - After I've finished work, I've finished and I want to spend time with my family.
 This helps me to stop feeling productivity guilt about things I haven't done.
 It also saves all the tasks rolling over to the next day.
 6. Clean my desk - Sounds obvious but it's nice to not return to a stale coffee cup in the morning.

-These steps may sound semi-obvious or reductive.
+These steps may seem reductive.
 But, I have found the process mindfully winds me down from work and helps me get into the "relax" flow for the evening.
 I hope you too can leave your stress at work for the next day.
 There is always more work.